ari-xb/Project-1-Tic-Tac-Toe/game.md

  - on btn to input player name *optional*

 ##how to have a line move over the winning three##
+transitions, transform-origin, to change the point of rotation.

  optional :
   player names input?